Third Party Claims for Construction Injuries

 Fault of the General Contractor

 Even though you may know every safety rule for using each machine and tool, you can still be injured because it may not have been tested properly for safety.
-As your personal injury attorney, I will be in contact with the manufacturer to gather evidence that proves their quality assurance was not up to code, or whatever the case may be that establishes fault
+As your personal injury attorney, we will be in contact with the manufacturer to gather evidence that proves their quality assurance was not up to code, or whatever the case may be that establishes fault.

 Hire an Attorney With Experience

-Some attorneys work within several areas of practice and spread themselves thin, while I put all of my energy and knowledge into one area of practice: personal injury law.
-Because I only deal with cases like construction injuries, car accidents, and medical malpractice, my knowledge expands broadly into each step of the process, from gathering evidence to taking your case to trial.
+Some attorneys work within several areas of practice and spread themselves thin, while we put all of our energy and knowledge into one area of practice: personal injury law.
+Because we only deal with cases like construction injuries, car accidents, and medical malpractice, our knowledge expands broadly into each step of the process, from gathering evidence to taking your case to trial.

-I assist clients over the greater Denver area, including Elbert, Broomfield, Adams, Boulder, Jefferson, and Arapahoe counties.
-Whether you want to file a workers’ compensation claim or a third-party claim for your construction injury, let me be your advocate inside and outside of the courtroom.
-Contact my law office in Aurora, Colorado, today to set up a free consultation.
+Our attorneys assist clients over the greater Denver area, including Elbert, Broomfield, Adams, Boulder, Jefferson, and Arapahoe counties.
+Whether you want to file a workers’ compensation claim or a third-party claim for your construction injury, let us be your advocate inside and outside of the courtroom.
+Contact our law office in Aurora, Colorado, today to set up a free consultation today.